HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 - This component submits the Katib Yaml automatically and communicates with a dockerized model training setup.
 - It saves the weights of the best model trained.
 - A UI dashboard summarises all experiments that Katib ran
-- A detailed discussion about the Katib Setup and its component construction can be found in Katib secton.
+- A detailed discussion about the Katib Setup and its component construction can be found in Katib section.

 ## Generate Component